AI writing correction

 Correct a text, instead of retyping it.

-Start with 6 free red pens and test the workflow on real writing.
+Start with 12 free red pens — test real student writing before you buy anything.